Our equipment recommendations

 A good mouthpiece, especially for beginners, would be either a Faxx MC, Verus 17.5, or others of comparable size and cost.
 As a student advances on the horn, they will most likely seek a step-up mouthpiece.
 This can be explored with the help of a teacher or trained professional.

 Band directors might want to consider marching mouthpieces such as the M1T mellophone mouthpiece and M1H marching French horn mouthpiece.

-Save a little money with this Chef’s Kit bundle, which includes a Faxx MC mouthpiece, a maintenance kit, and a copy of Recipe for Success.
+Save a little money with this Chef’s Kit bundle (permanent link), which includes a Faxx MC mouthpiece, a horn survival kit, and a copy of Recipe for Success.